Flexberry/flexberry.github.io/pages/products/flexberry-ember/components/fe_lookup-component.en.md

             // Activate the hierarchy when you load a lookup-form.
             inHierarchicalMode: true,
-            hierarchicalAttribute: 'Name' // Property on which to build the hierarchy.
+            hierarchicalAttribute: 'Name' // A property on which to build the hierarchy.
         };
       }
     }